Towards a Universal Foundation Model for Protein Dynamics: A Multi-Chain Tree-Structured Framework with Transformer Propagators: Introduction

 \section{Introduction}

-Molecular dynamics (MD) simulations are essential for understanding protein structure and function, playing a crucial role in areas like drug design \cite{Hollingsworth2018}.
-However, the computational cost of simulating large biomolecules over relevant timescales remains a significant bottleneck\cite{Zimmerman2016}.
-While hardware advancements, such as GPUs\cite{Bergdorf2021} and specialized supercomputers\cite{Shaw2021}, have provided some relief, software improvements offer complementary solutions.
-Enhanced sampling techniques\cite{Bernardi2015} and coarse-grained (CG) MD simulations are prominent examples.
-CG methods, which represent groups of atoms as single interaction centers, offer a compelling balance between accuracy and computational efficiency.
-However, challenges remain in accurately capturing complex protein motions and solvent effects.
+Molecular dynamics (MD) simulations serve as a cornerstone for understanding protein structure and function, playing a pivotal role in drug design and protein engineering~\cite{Hollingsworth2018}.
+However, the computational demand of simulating large biomolecular systems over physiologically relevant timescales remains a significant bottleneck~\cite{Zimmerman2016}.
+While hardware advancements, such as high-performance Graphics Processing Units (GPUs)~\cite{Bergdorf2021} and specialized supercomputers like Anton~\cite{Shaw2021}, have provided substantial relief, algorithmic improvements—specifically enhanced sampling and coarse-grained (CG) MD—offer a complementary paradigm for acceleration~\cite{Bernardi2015}.

-Two primary paradigms, "top-down" and "bottom-up"\cite{Noid2013}, guide CG model development.
-Bottom-up approaches, leveraging statistical mechanics to define effective interactions\cite{Liwo2001}, have yielded numerous successful CG models for protein dynamics\cite{Mim2012,Chu2005,Yu2021,Toth_2007,Li2010,Wang2022,Zhang2018,Klein2023}.
-Recently, machine learning (ML) has further enhanced CG simulations, with deep neural networks (DNNs) being used to approximate potential energy surfaces\cite{Zhang2018,Wang2022} and even Transformer models being applied to accelerate MD computations based on atomic coordinates\cite{Klein2023}.
-Despite these advances, a universal and efficient framework for generating protein trajectories, particularly for multi-chain systems, remains an open challenge.

-Our previous work\cite{Zhu2024} introduced a coarse-grained molecular dynamics framework that successfully reconstructed protein dynamics by combining a tree-structured protein representation with AI techniques, including deep neural networks and real-NVP generators, to approximate stochastic differential equations.
-A key limitation of this approach was its reliance on protein-specific training data and network architectures, hindering its broader applicability.